silverstripe/silverstripe-staticpublishqueue/README.md

 But at the same time, another listener is registered to queue a rebuild a hypothetical "all forum members" list.
 The user logic doesn't need to know about the object being displayed in forum threads or member lists.

-The system is configured in the `_config.php` with registrering events with event listeners.
+The system is configured in the `_config.php` with registering events with event listeners.

     StaticPagesQueueEvent::register_event('MyEvent', 'MyEventListener'):